Intelx/jsonrpc2-over-http-flutter/README.md

 jsonrpc2
 ========

-JSON-RPC is a simple protocol for calling methods on a server and (usually) getting a response back.
+json-RPC is a simple protocol for calling methods on a server and (usually) getting a response back.
 The specification is at [http://jsonrpc.org](http://jsonrpc.org).

-This package implements the [JSON-RPC 2.0 specification](http://www.jsonrpc.org/specification), with failover to 1.0 in the server implementation.
+This package implements the [json-RPC 2.0 specification](http://www.jsonrpc.org/specification), with failover to 1.0 in the server implementation.

 Client Basics